Welcoming and Affirming Environment

 Exploring

-Candidate backgrounds that reflect the diversity of society are rarely considered in my hiring decisions and retention efforts.
+Candidate backgrounds that reflect the diversity of society are rarely considered in hiring decisions and retention efforts.

 Growing

-Candidate backgrounds that reflect the diversity of society are a minor consideration in my hiring decisions and retention efforts.
+Candidate backgrounds that reflect the diversity of society are a minor consideration in hiring decisions and retention efforts.

 Utilizing

-Candidate backgrounds that reflect the diversity of society are a major consideration in my hiring decisions and retention efforts.
+Candidate backgrounds that reflect the diversity of society are a major consideration in hiring decisions and retention efforts.

 Transforming

-Candidate backgrounds that reflect the diversity of society are a requirement in my hiring decisions and a priority in my retention efforts.
+Candidate backgrounds that reflect the diversity of society are a requirement in hiring decisions and a priority in my retention efforts.

 Selected Rating: None